Our Nickelodeon Gak and Floam Review

-We received Rockin’ Red, Blazin’ blue, Electric Yellow and it is also available in Glimmer Green, Posh Pink, and Purple Power.
+We received Rockin’ Red, Blazin’ Blue, and Electric Yellow and it is also available in Glimmer Green, Posh Pink, and Purple Power.
 The Floam comes in an air-tight container where it can be stored and includes a mini-shaper.

-We received GAK in Blue It, Yakkity Yellow, Rebel Red.
-It is also available in Tickled Pink, Purple Panic and Goo Green!
+We received GAK in Blue It, Yakkity Yellow, and Rebel Red.
+It is also available in Tickled Pink, Purple Panic, and Goo Green!

-From the get-go GAK was a success.
-The kiddos laughed and giggled as it pops and cracks as it’s manipulated.
+From the get-go, GAK was a success.
+The kiddos laughed and giggled as it popped and cracked as it was manipulated.
 Then The Beauty Queen read about stretching it and they tried that but when she shared you could blow bubbles with GAK, the kiddos never looked back!

-The kiddos immediately stuck a staw into their glob and sealed it tightly…then they blew.
+The kiddos immediately stuck a straw into their glob and sealed it tightly…then they blew.
 And blew.

 Gak and Floam are available at retailer like Target, Toys R Us, Bed, Bath and Beyond and Walgreens nationwide.
 They each have a suggested retail of $6.99.
-Plus, they are non-toxic, non-staining, and free of phthalete, latexand BPA.
+Plus, they are non-toxic, non-staining, and free of phthalate, latex and BPA.

 Disclosure of Material Connection: I received one or more of the products or services mentioned above for free in the hope that I would mention it on my blog.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”.